 Helping People Coexist with Panthers

-Southwest Florida cattle ranches are typically spread over thousands of acres, with cows and calves dispersed on a range that includes excellent and essential panther habitat.
+Rural neighborhoods often sprawl out into natural areas where panthers, bears, bobcats, coyotes and other predators occur and create the opportunity for predators to prey upon unsecured pets and small livestock.
+In Southwest Florida, cattle ranches are typically spread over thousands of acres, with cows and calves dispersed on a range that includes excellent and essential panther habitat.
 For panther recovery to continue, it’s critical they remain welcome on these lands.

 How We’re Helping

-Applying what we’ve learned from our extensive experience with wolves and ranchers in the western states, Defenders of Wildlife provides landowners with information on how to safely coexist with panthers.
-In rural areas, our trained recruits with the Panther Citizens Assistance Taskforce help residents fund and build predator-resistant enclosures to protect small livestock and pets at night when panthers are prone to roam.
+Applying what we’ve learned from our extensive experience with wildlife and ranchers in the western states, Defenders of Wildlife provides landowners with information on how to safely coexist with panthers.
+In rural neighborhoods, Defenders helps fund and provide trained recruits with the Panther Citizens Assistance Taskforce assist residents with building predator-resistant enclosures to protect small livestock and pets at night when panthers are prone to roam.
+In neighborhoods experiencing encounters with predators, including wild animals and free-ranging dogs, we organize door-to-door community outreach days to disseminate information about living responsibly with panthers and other wildlife.
+Defenders co-sponsors the annual Florida Panther Festival that raises awareness about Florida panther conservation challenges and ways to coexist on the landscape with this wide-ranging cat.

-We are also supporting a University of Florida study on southwest Florida calf depredation, the goal of which is to determine the extent to which predators, in particular the Florida panther, are responsible for calf mortality on two ranches in panther territory.
-We purchased 15 motion-sensitive cameras for the project, which will enable the researchers to document the existence of Florida panthers, Florida black bears, and coyotes on the ranch while calves are present, and to deploy cameras when depredation is documented.
+We also supported a University of Florida study on southwest Florida calf depredation, the goal of which was to determine the extent to which predators, in particular the Florida panther, are responsible for calf mortality on two ranches in panther territory.
+We purchased 15 motion-sensitive cameras for the project, which enabled the researchers to document the existence of Florida panthers, Florida black bears, and coyotes on the ranch while calves are present, and to deploy cameras when depredation is documented.
+The results of the study are being analyzed and will be used to help develop a conservation incentives program for landowners.

 Height: 23-27 inches at the shoulder for males; females are smaller.